-The COVID-19 pandemic has introduced a host of new features to our lives, and as we prepare for the Fall 2020 semester and beyond, planning is underway at WVU to address every aspect of our campus operations.
+The COVID-19 pandemic has introduced a host of new features to our lives, and as we prepare for the Spring 2021 semester and beyond, planning is underway at WVU to address every aspect of our campus operations.
 A critical component of this planning is how we welcome our faculty and staff back to our campuses, especially our campus community members with underlying medical conditions, those with a greater risk for severe COVID-19 infection, and certain racial and ethnic minority groups.

 · Asthma (moderate to severe)

 · Serious heart conditions

 · Obesity (body mass index [BMI] of 30 or higher)

 Though certain factors do not meet the definition of a disability per the ADA Amendments Act, they may still be considered for modification of duties.
 These factors include: